Bachelor of Information Technology (Honours)(2U 1I)(Work-Based Learning)

 Subang Bestari

-Why study Bachelor of Information Technology (Hons)(2U 1I)(Work-Based Learning) at HELP?
+Why study Bachelor of Information Technology (Honours)(2U 1I)(Work-Based Learning) at HELP?

 HELP's Bachelor of Information Technology (Honours) (2U 1I) (Work-based learning) Programme allows a student a different pathway to a degree in IT, gaining credits through work placement.